Artificial Grass Installation Cost

 Blurred image of two people lying on artificial grass

-The price of this work will depend almost solely on the size of your garden and your location.
-The larger the garden, the cheaper the cost per square metre, but the higher the overall price of the job.
+The price of this work mainly depends on the size of your garden and your location in the UK.
+The larger the garden, the cheaper the cost per square metre — but the higher the overall price of removing the old turf.

-You can, of course, remove the turf yourself with a spade and turf cutter which should cost around £40 to £150 to hire for the day.
-This will lift up the existing grass along with any plant matter in preparation for your artificial grass installation.
+If you want to save money, then you could remove the turf yourself with a spade and turf cutter.
+This will cost you around £40 – £150 to hire for the day.
+This tool lifts the existing grass, along with any plant matter, in preparation for your artificial grass installation.

-If you have a low-budget in mind, you could consider removing the artificial grass yourself.
-This will involve cutting the edging of the astroturf with a utility knife, then slice it into manageable pieces.
+First, cut the edge of the astroturf with a utility knife, then slice it into manageable pieces.

-Once the turf is gone, you should then start to remove the adhesive with a heat gun, which cost around £20 to £150 to buy.
+Once the old artificial turf has been removed, you can then start to get rid of the adhesive with a heat gun (this costs between £20 – £150 to buy).
 You can then scrape the glue off using a knife.

 removed turf